Dipendra Dhakal

 Accommodation: Tea House/ Lodge

-We start our day with a warm breakfast and prepare to head towards Num. we continue descending.
+We start our day with a warm breakfast and prepare to head towards Num.
+We continue descending.
 The trail is downhill and easy.
 Overnight at Num at a teahouse (Breakfast, Lunch, Dinner)

 Activity: 6-7 Hrs Trek